material-motion/material-motion/starmap/specifications/plans/Tween.md

 ## Performer considerations

 If a tween has an associated timeline then the performer's `addPlan` method should invoke the timeline's `begin` method if it hasn't already been.
 The timeline's `beginTime` value should then be used to properly attach the tween to the correct position in time.

+In general, the last-registered Tween should take precedence over earlier Tweens.
+Consider two tweens, A and B, added in that order.
+If A == B then B will be the only interpolation to take effect.
+If A starts before B, then A's tween should take effect until B starts, at which point B should take effect.
+Similarly if A lasts longer than B, A's tween should resume after B has completed.